 Among the types of estate planning, a last will and testament are among the most common.
+What is a will, and do I need one?
 This typewritten document is the legal tool that helps you communicate your wishes as to how your assets will be disbursed.
 Today, we are seeing many people turn to DIY Wills and Trusts.

 Your will helps you to state the recipient of your assets, determine your estate executor, make provisions for probable life situations, and make sure that your last wishes are backed by the court or legal system.
 That’s why it’s quite alarming that a lot of people do not have wills even when they know how important this financial planning document is.

 When it’s time to write your will, psychological factors come into the mix because of how strenuous it can be to face the fact that you’ll pass away someday.
 It’s also not easy to do estate planning since you won’t be around to see the outcome.